-Flink provides a dataflow-based programming and execution model.
+Flink is a distributed dataflow engine for Big Data applications and provides a dataflow-based programming and execution model.
 The dataflow computations composed by the user are converted to an execution dataflow graph by Flink and executed on a distributed set of nodes.

-Flink K-Means' dataflow graph is shown in Fig. 2.
+Flink K-Means' [18] dataflow graph is shown in Fig. 2.
 Inputs to the algorithm are a set of points and a set of centroids read from the disk.
 At each iteration, a new set of centroids are calculated and fed back to the beginning of the iteration.
 The algorithm partitions the points into multiple map tasks and uses the full set of centroids in each map task.
 Each map task assigns its points to their nearest centroid.
 The average of such points is reduced (sum) for each centroid to get the new set of centroids, which are broadcast to the next iteration.
 This is essentially the same algorithm as that used in MPI but expressed as a stream of dataflow transformations.
-In particular, the Flink reduction and broadcast are equivalent to MPI\Allreduce semantics.
+In particular, the Flink reduction and broadcast are equivalent to MPI_Allreduce semantics.